 As a Performer

-A principal artist with the New York City Opera from 1997 to 2002, Virginia has performed such demanding roles as Violetta in "La Traviata," Donna Anna in "Don Giovanni" and debuted as the soprano soloist in Orff's "Carmina Burana."
-She made her European debut in Bellini's "Norma" to much critical and public acclaim and performed Violetta in the first ever live telecast from the Teatro de Bellas Artes in Mexico City.
+As a principal artist with the New York City Opera for 8 years, Virginia debuted as the soprano soloist in Orff's "Carmina Burana" and performed such demanding roles as Violetta in "La Traviata,"and Donna Anna in "Don Giovanni."
+She made her European debut in Malaga, Spain singing Bellini's "Norma" to much critical and public acclaim.
+In 1996, she sang Violetta in the first ever live telecast from the Teatro de Bellas Artes in Mexico City.
 Norma and Violetta became Virginia's signature roles.
 Praised for her bel canto style, Virginia has also excelled in such roles as Alaida in "La Straniera," Elizabetta in "Roberto Devereux" and Lucia in "Lucia di Lammermoor."
-Roles she performed earlier in her career include Donna Elvira in "Don Giovanni," Gilda in "Rigoletto," Musetta in "La Boheme," Micaela in "Carmen," Lauretta in "Gianni Schicchi," Adele in "Der Fledermaus" and Susanna in "Le Nozze di Figaro," among others.
+Roles she performed earlier in her career include Donna Elvira in "Don Giovanni," Gilda in "Rigoletto," Musetta in "La Boheme," Micaela in "Carmen," Lauretta in "Gianni Schicchi," Adele in "Der Fledermaus" and Susanna in "Le Nozze di Figaro," and others.

-In addition to NYCO and Bellas Artes, Virginia has also been a principal artist with The San Francisco Opera; Washington Opera; Teatro Sao Carlo, Lisbon; Grand Theatre of Geneva; Cape Town Opera in South Africa; Alfredo Kraus Theatre, Canary Islands; Teatro Colon in Bogota; Teatro Cervantes in Malaga, Spain; Opera Grand Rapids, Michigan; Fort Worth Opera, Texas; Gold Coast Opera, Florida; The Sinaloa Festival, Mexico; Opera Orchestra of New York and the NYCO National Tour.
+In addition, Virginia has also been a principal artist with The San Francisco Opera; Washington Opera; Teatro Sao Carlo, Lisbon; Grand Theatre of Geneva; Cape Town Opera, South Africa; Alfredo Kraus Theatre, Canary Islands; Teatro Colon, Bogota; Teatro Cervantes, Spain; Opera Grand Rapids, Michigan; Fort Worth Opera, Texas; Gold Coast Opera, Florida; The Sinaloa Festival, Mexico; Opera Orchestra of New York and the NYCO National Tour.

-Virginia enjoyed being a soloist in many concert and oratorio performances on such stages as The Teatro Rossini in Pesaro, Italy; Palau de la Musica in Barcelona; Casa Verdi in Milan; Alice Tully Hall and Weill Recital Hall in New York City; New Jersey Performing Arts Center; Berkshire Festival; Bruno Walter Recital Hall; Donnell Library Series; and in concerts with The New Jersey Symphony, Haifa Symphony, Israel and Brooklyn Philharmonic, - performing works of Bach, Beethoven, Handel, Haydn, Honegger, Mozart, Poulenc, Schubert, Vivaldi, and others.
+Virginia excelled as a soloist in many concert and oratorio performances on such stages as The Teatro Rossini in Pesaro, Italy; Palau de la Musica in Barcelona; Casa Verdi in Milan; Alice Tully Hall and Weill Recital Hall in New York City; New Jersey Performing Arts Center; Bruno Walter Recital Hall; Donnell Library Series; and in concerts with The New Jersey Symphony, Haifa Symphony, The Grace Choral Society, The Collegiate Choral, The Berkshire Festival, and The Brooklyn Philharmonic, - performing works of Bach, Beethoven, Handel, Haydn, Honegger, Mozart, Poulenc, Schubert, Vivaldi, and others.

 As a Teacher

-For the past number of years I have also helped to repair voices that have been damaged from surgery, overuse, faulty technique, or fatigue.
-I do this work in conjunction with a speech/voice therapist.
+For a number of years, I have also repaired voices that have been damaged from surgery, abuse, faulty technique, acid reflux or fatigue.
+I do this work in conjunction with, or approval from, a speech/voice therapist.
 It takes time, commitment, and patience, but I have witnessed remarkable results.
-Not many teachers have the patience or knowledge to do this kind of work.
-It's rewarding and I love it!

 My students have performed at The Metropolitan Opera, New York City Opera, on Broadway, regionally and internationally.
-I facilitate singer forums, classes and Master Classes.
+I facilitate singer forums and Master Classes.
 In 2001, I was honored with an invitation to give a series of Master Classes on the Art of Bel Canto singing in Tokyo, Japan.
-(What a fantastic experience!)
 It has also been a privilege to give Master Classes for Opera Noire of New York as well as being a frequent guest speaker with the Exploring Opera series in San Francisco and New York City.
 I am an approved voice teacher for the Lindemann Young Artist Program at The Met and I have a professional affiliation with Hunter College in NYC.
-I have studios both in Midtown and Upper Manhattan.
+Also, I am on the advisory board of Momentum Artists.
+I have studios in Midtown and Upper Manhattan.

-My communication style is direct and simple.
-To learn more about my teaching technique, please see "Technical Matters."
+My communication style is simple and direct.
+To learn more about my teaching technique, please see "."